GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/bq-ml/README.md

 ### Virtual Private Cloud (VPC) design

-As is often the case in real-world configurations, this blueprint accepts an existing Shared-VPC via the `network_config` variable as input.
+As is often the case in real-world configurations, this blueprint accepts an existing Shared-VPC via the `vpc_config` variable as input.

-### Customer Managed Encryption Key
+### Customer Managed Encryption Keys

 As is often the case in real-world configurations, this blueprint accepts as input existing Cloud KMS keys to encrypt resources via the `service_encryption_keys` variable.

 ## Demo

-In the repository [`demo`](./demo/) folder, you can find an example of creating a Vertex AI pipeline from a publically available dataset and deploying the model to be used from a Vertex AI managed endpoint or from within Bigquery.
+In the [`demo`](./demo/) folder, you can find an example of creating a Vertex AI pipeline from a publicly available dataset and deploying the model to be used from a Vertex AI managed endpoint or from within Bigquery.

 To run the demo: